AdamClarkStandke/ReinforcementLearning/README.md

 ![](https://github.com/aCStandke/ReinforcementLearning/blob/main/OnPolicyValueFunc.png)[^4]

 **Actor-Critic-Combination**
 > By viewing the problem as a stochastic gradient problem on the Actor/Policy parameter space represented by line (4) in the above pseudocode,the job of the critic is to compute an approximation of the projection of the policy π onto the subspace Ψ paramerterized by θ [which leads to the two actor-critic algorithms described in the paper][^3].The actor uses this approximation to update its policy in an approximate gradient direction.[^3] This is done by using the critic as a state-dependent baseline.
-To do so, an advantage function is calulated by subtracting the expected return(i.e. G) by the estimated value(i.e.V) and the following gradient is computed:
+To do so, an *Advantage Function* is calulated by subtracting the expected return(i.e. G) by the estimated value(i.e.V) and the following gradient is computed:

 ![](https://github.com/aCStandke/ReinforcementLearning/blob/main/gradientPwCasB.png)[^4]